turbososyn/KPI_labs/README.md

 ### Running the Code:

 The asyncio.run(main()) line runs the entire program.
 It schedules all tasks and waits for them to finish or be cancelled.

+# Lab 4 task:

+Task 4 is about processing large datasets that don't fit into memory by using techniques like streaming or asynchronous iterators.
+Instead of loading all data at once, data is processed incrementally (one item at a time), which helps handle large volumes efficiently without overloading memory.

+## Key Concepts:

+### Asynchronous Iterators:
+In Python, asynchronous iterators allow for processing large datasets without blocking the execution.
+This is crucial for handling datasets that do not fit into memory all at once.
+The async for statement is used to consume an asynchronous generator.

+### Async/Await:

+The async keyword is used to declare a function as asynchronous.
+Inside the function, you can use await to pause execution until a result is ready (e.g., waiting for data fetching or processing to complete).

+### File Writing:

+Each processed result is written to a file (processed_data.txt) in append mode, ensuring that data is added progressively.

+## Explanation of the code:

+### Async_data_generator(start, end):

+This is an asynchronous generator that yields numbers from start to end.
+We use await asyncio.sleep(0.1) to simulate a delay (like an async API call or data processing).
+This allows for non-blocking behavior as it yields each item one by one.

+### Process_data(start, end, filename):

+This function processes each number yielded by async_data_generator.
+The processing step simply multiplies each number by 2.
+After processing, the result is written to a file (the file is opened in append mode, 'a'), so each result is added on a new line in the file.

+### Main():

+The main() function sets up the filename and defines the range of data to process (1 to 100 in this case).
+Before starting, it clears the file to ensure that the file is empty at the beginning.
+Then, it calls process_data() to start the asynchronous processing and writing of data to the file.

+### Asyncio.run(main()):

+This line runs the asynchronous event loop that executes the main() function.